Always on the move, the Border Collie Cocker is an intense hybrid breed with high stamina.

 This breed is very welcoming to children and families.
 Early training will teach it to discern friendly strangers from dangerous intruders.

-Behavior with other animals will vary on which traits your Border Collie Cocker inherited.
+Behaviour with other animals will vary on which traits your Border Collie Cocker inherited.

 With training and proper handling, it can learn to accept unfamiliar or different situations.